DanStough/katacoda-scenarios/troubleshoot-support-bundle-test/step2.md

 Generating a support bundle requires you to specify the information you'd like to collect from the cluster that's relevant to troubleshooting your application.

-To get started, let's use the MVP `support-bundle` [spec](https://troubleshoot.sh/docs/support-bundle/collecting/):
+To get started, let's create a minimal `support-bundle` [spec](https://troubleshoot.sh/docs/support-bundle/collecting/):

 <pre class="file" data-filename="support.yaml" data-target="replace">apiVersion: troubleshoot.sh/v1beta2